 Comparison between animal and plant proteins

-• Health Concerns : Excessive consumption may be linked to increased risks of cardiovascular and metabolic diseases.
+- Health problems : Excessive consumption may be linked to increased risks of cardiovascular and metabolic diseases.

-• Fiber and antioxidants : They are often rich in fiber, vitamins, and bioactive compounds that are beneficial for health.
+- Fiber and antioxidants : They are often rich in fiber, vitamins, and bioactive compounds beneficial to health.

-Use cases of aminogram to optimize protein intake
+Use cases of amino acid profiling to optimize protein intake

 The aminogram is particularly useful in specific contexts:

-• Sports nutrition : Evaluate BCAA richness to promote recovery and muscle building.
+- Sports nutrition : Assess the BCAA content to promote muscle recovery and building.

 3. Applications in various sectors

-The aminogram plays a key role in designing balanced diets, particularly for specific groups:
+The amino acid profile plays a key role in the design of balanced diets, particularly for specific groups:

-• Athletes : Athletes have increased needs for BCAAs (leucine, isoleucine, valine) to promote muscle recovery and performance.
-The amino acid profile allows you to choose suitable protein sources or supplement your diet with fortified products.
+- Athletes : Athletes have increased needs for BCAAs (leucine, isoleucine, valine) to promote muscle recovery and performance.
+An amino acid profile helps in choosing appropriate protein sources or supplementing the diet with fortified products.

-• Vegetarians and vegans : These diets often require planning to cover all essential amino acids.
-The amino acid profile helps identify potential deficiencies and suggest effective food combinations, such as legume-grain combinations.
+- Vegetarians and vegans : These diets often require planning to ensure all essential amino acids are met.
+An amino acid profile helps identify potential deficiencies and suggest effective food combinations, such as legume-grain combinations.

-In the food industry, the aminogram is used to design products that meet consumer expectations:
+In the food industry, the amino acid profile is used to design products that meet consumer expectations:

-• Fortified products : Protein-rich foods for athletes or for the elderly suffering from sarcopenia.
+- Fortified products : Protein-rich foods for athletes or for elderly people suffering from sarcopenia.

 Nutraceutical industry

-Food supplements: in the nutraceutical sector, the aminogram is used to validate the quality of the ingredients used in food supplements:
+Dietary supplements: in the nutraceutical sector, the amino acid profile allows for the validation of the quality of ingredients used in dietary supplements:

-• BCAA : The amino acid profile ensures that formulations correctly target the amino acids needed for muscle building and recovery.
+- BCAA : The amino acid profile ensures that the formulations correctly target the amino acids needed for muscle building and recovery.

-• Cognitive Health Supplements : Amino acids like tryptophan and tyrosine, essential for neurotransmitter production, are often added to improve mental well-being.
+- Cognitive health supplements : Amino acids like tryptophan and tyrosine, essential for neurotransmitter production, are often added to enhance mental well-being.

-Validation of health claims: Regulators increasingly require scientific evidence to validate nutraceutical product claims.
-The amino acid profile provides accurate data on amino acid composition, supporting health benefit claims.
+Validation of health claims: Regulators are increasingly demanding scientific evidence to validate claims made for nutraceutical products.
+The amino acid profile provides precise data on amino acid composition, supporting claims related to health benefits.

 Animal health

-Animal feed formulation: The aminogram is essential to guarantee the nutritional quality of feed intended for livestock or pets:
+Animal feed formulation: The amino acid profile is essential to guarantee the nutritional quality of feed intended for livestock or companion animals:

-• Livestock : Optimizing feed to maximize growth, milk or egg production, while reducing costs.
+- Livestock farming : Optimizing feed to maximize growth, milk or egg production, while reducing costs.

-Diagnosis and prevention: In the context of animal health, the aminogram is also used to diagnose nutritional deficiencies or adjust food rations according to the specific needs of each species.
+Diagnosis and prevention: In the context of animal health, the aminogram is also used to diagnose nutritional deficiencies or adjust feed rations according to the specific needs of each species.

 Cosmetic care: Hydrolyzed proteins, rich in amino acids, are widely used in cosmetic :

-• Hair care : Strengthens hair fibers thanks to amino acids such as cysteine and arginine.
+- Hair care : Strengthening of hair fibers thanks to amino acids such as cysteine and arginine.

-• Skin Care : Tissue repair and improvement of skin elasticity through collagen-enriched formulations.
+- Skin care : Tissue repair and improved skin elasticity through collagen-enriched formulations.

-Drug development: In the pharmaceutical industry, amino acids are incorporated into formulations aimed at treating metabolic disorders or nutritional deficiencies.
+Drug development: In the pharmaceutical industry, amino acids are incorporated into formulations designed to treat metabolic disorders or nutritional deficiencies.

 Towards a personalized approach

-The aminogram opens the way to increased personalization of diets and industrial formulations:
+The amino acid profile paves the way for increased personalization of diets and industrial formulations:

-• Individual Analysis : Using aminograms to create meal plans specific to each individual, based on their needs and metabolism.
+- Individual analysis : Use of amino acid profiles to create meal plans specific to each individual, based on their needs and metabolism.

-• Technological innovations : Development of faster and more precise analysis methods to integrate the aminogram into tools accessible to consumers and professionals.
+- Technological innovations : Development of faster and more accurate analysis methods to integrate the aminogram into tools accessible to consumers and professionals.

 4. Analytical techniques for performing an aminogram